-The dentist must hold current, valid license to practice dentistry
+The dentist must hold current, valid license to practice dentistry (OCGA Title 43).

-Adult Dental Services are provided personally by a licensed dentist or by a salaried dental hygienist under the dentists direct supervision.
+Adult Dental Services are provided personally by a licensed dentist or by a salaried dental hygienist under the dentist s direct supervision.

-Dentists providing Adult Dental Services through the direct supervision of dental hygienists ensure the dental hygienists hold current, valid licenses to practice their profession.
+Dentists providing Adult Dental Services through the direct supervision of dental hygienists ensure the dental hygienists hold current, valid licenses to practice their profession (OCGA 43-11-1).

-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: ation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification the Medicaid agency or the operating agency (if applicable Service Type: •

-Other Service
+Other Service he outhouity to marride the following additional comics not

-As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the State requests to specified in statute. he authority to provide the following additional service not

-specified in statute.
 Service Title:

-Service Title:

-Adult Occupational Therapy Services
+Assistive Technology

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

+14 Equipment, Technology, and Modifications 14031 equipment and technology

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Complete this part for a renewal application or a new waiv per that replaces an existing waiver.
 Select one:

-· · · · · · · · · · · · · · · · · · · •
+•

 Service is included in approved waiver.
-There is s no change in service specifications.
+There e is no change in service specifications.

-Service is included in approved waiver.
-The ser vice specifications have been modified.

-Service is not included in the approved waiver.